DeplanckeLab/Neuro_Droso_ND75KD/README.md

 **Of note:** We simply had to add the `ipykernel` package in the Docker image to create a Jupyter Notebook kernel (created in /usr/local/share/jupyter/kernels/pySCENIC/[kernel.json](./data/kernel.json)) that we could then load in Jupyter Notebook.

 #### 1.3.a Running pySCENIC in Python <sub>(see full code here: [[ipynb](preprocessing/S3a_Pan_neuro_integrated_pySCENIC_pipeline.ipynb)])</sub>
 Running pySCENIC without any error was far from being an easy journey.
-I'd like to point an eventual reader to this GitHub issue, which explains the issues I faced and how I resolved them: [aertslab/pySCENIC/issues/534](https://github.com/aertslab/pySCENIC/issues/534).
+I'd like to point an eventual reader to this GitHub issue that I've created for this purpose: [aertslab/pySCENIC/issues/534](https://github.com/aertslab/pySCENIC/issues/534).
+It explains the issues I faced and how I resolved them.
+This may help to understand some filtering/mapping that I do in the ipynb file, which are not from the default pySCENIC tutorial.

 #### 1.3.b Importing pySCENIC regulons to the Seurat object <sub>(see full code here: [[Rmd](preprocessing/S3b_TODO.Rmd)])</sub>